 British beef ban in China could be lifted

-Following the British Prime Minister’s three-day trade mission to Beijing, it has been announced that the ban on British beef exports to China could be lifted within 6 months if a visit from Chinese inspectors this spring is successful.
+Following the Prime Minister’s three-day trade mission to Beijing, it has been announced that the ban on British beef exports to China could be lifted within 6 months if a visit from Chinese inspectors this spring is successful.
 This would clear the way for detailed discussions and the completion of a five-step process to open the Chinese market to British beef.

 This news has been welcomed by the Agriculture and Horticulture Development Board, which has been working on market access in the region for a number of years.
 It is also good news for exporters keen to look to new, non-EU markets.
 Access to the Chinese market could be worth up to £250 million in the first five years to UK farmers.
 Good news for our local beef industry.
 Find out more